Manu343726/Manu343726.github.io/_posts/2015-08-01-readable-concepts.md

     END_CONCEPT(Concept)
 {% endhighlight %}

-Had you noticed the `Ts...` in the `Regulars` message shown above?
-That's why all the Standard Library concepts were defined from its equivalent type traits through this macro:
+Had you noticed the `Ts...` in the `Regulars` message above?
+That's why all the Standard Library concepts were defined from their equivalent type traits using this macro:

 {% highlight cpp %}
 CONCEPT_FROM_TRAIT(DefaultConstructible, std::is_default_constructible)